Joachim Nielsen (footballer)

-Joachim Nielsen (born 17 September 2003) is a Danish footballer who plays as a forward for Danish 1st Division club AC Horsens.
+Joachim Nielsen (born 17 September 2003) is a Danish footballer who plays as a forward for the reserve team of AC Horsens, Horsens fS.

 Career

 Horsens

 Nielsen is a product of AC Horsens.
 He got his official debut for Horsens on 24 May 2021 in a Danish Superliga game against OB.
 Nielsen started on the bench, before replacing Angelo Nehme in the 72nd minute.
 This was his only first team appearance in the 2020–21 season.